 The procedure effectively straightens your teeth without the need for brackets and wires.
 In the case of Invisalign® (a well-known brand of clear aligners available to dental practitioners), you receive a series of clear, customised and removable trays that are referred to as aligners.
 The trays are made from clear plastic, which means they are more discrete than some other popular treatment options.

-Each fortnight or so, you will switch your current tray with the next tray in the series, thus moving your teeth incrementally.
+Each week or so, you will switch your current tray with the next tray in the series, thus moving your teeth incrementally.
 Over time, your overbite will diminish and you can look forward to a healthier, straighter smile.

 The Benefits of Clear Aligner Treatment